CHBC-DT

-CHBC-DT (channel 2) is a television station in Kelowna, British Columbia, Canada, part of the Global Television Network.
-It is owned and operated by network parent Corus Entertainment, and maintains studios on Leon Avenue (near Water Street) in Downtown Kelowna; its main transmitter is located near Lambly Creek Road in Central Okanagan.
+CHBC-DT (channel 2) is a television station in Kelowna, British Columbia, Canada, owned and operated by the Global Television Network, a division of Corus Entertainment.
+Its main transmitter is located on Blue Grouse Mountain in the Regional District of Central Okanagan.

-Since the dismantling of the former E! television system and its switch to Global, CHBC has largely acted as a de facto semi-satellite of sister station CHAN-DT in Vancouver, airing the majority of its programming in pattern, but with evening newscasts covering the Okanagan region.
+Since the dismantling of the former E! television system and its switch to Global, CHBC has effectively operated as a semi-satellite of sister station CHAN-DT in Vancouver, airing the majority of its programming in pattern, but with evening newscasts covering the Okanagan region produced from studios on Leon Avenue (near Water Street) in Downtown Kelowna.
+Due to cost cutting measures by Corus, CHBC's local newscasts began to be produced from CHAN-DT's studios in August 2024, presented by a single anchor with contributions from local reporters.

 History

 As a CBC affiliate

 The station first signed on the air on September 21, 1957, originally operating as a CBC affiliate.
 Its signal covered the central Okanagan, broadcasting at 3,700 watts of power from its main studios and transmitter in Kelowna.
 The station was founded by three local radio stations: CKOV-AM (now CKQQ-FM) in Kelowna, CKOK (now CKOR) in Penticton and CJIB (now CKIZ-FM) in Vernon.
 Due to the mountainous terrain of the area, which impaired the primary signal in certain areas, the station began operating repeaters a few weeks later in Vernon (broadcasting on VHF channel 7, at 310 watts) and Penticton (broadcasting on VHF channel 13, at 300 watts).
 At the time of the station's sign-on, only 500 homes in the area had television receivers, but that amount rose to 10,000 the following year.
 The station had ordered two studio cameras, but due to the number of television stations that started up in North America during that period, the station had to make do with one camera on loan for a year until the order was filled.
 They also relied on 16 mm film, which was developed first by a local photo lab, and then again in-house.

 All network programs were originally received on kinescope and 16 mm film, with regular programs airing on a week delay after their airing on CBC stations in other markets, with the National News airing on a day-behind basis.
 In 1960, the station began receiving programs from the CBC via its microwave link.
 Local programs and advertisements were produced live to air.
 Locally produced programs during the station's early days included Kids Bids, The Three R's, Romper Room, Let's Visit, Midday, Focus and Okanagan Magazine.
 In 1964, CHBC received its first videotape machine, which aided the production of local programming and commercials.
 Two years later, the station began airing programming in colour via the network, and the station gradually installed more equipment for colour production and transmission, as well as telecine and videotape.